dolittle/Studio/Source/DevTool/README.md

 ## Todo

+* BUG: When navigating from a Microservice to an Application - it doesn't fire state changes like title / navigation / toolbar
+* BUG: Make sure we fill / stretch the acrylic in layout when toolbar and/or navigation is not visible
+* BUG: Title flickers from not set to actual title
+* BUG: Refresh issues in application overview
+* BUG: Process name should not be /bin/sh - but the command that was run

+* Don't show Web related things if Microservice does not have a frontend
+* Don't start the Web frontend process if it doesn't have a web frontend

+* Swap out (C) 2020 dolittle with logo or something

 * Fix GitHub action that saves version to read existing file and amend the version info
 * Show details on overview for each microservice
   * Event store (w/connectionstring)